andremann/SKG-IF/docs/source/products.rst

-Title
+Titles
 ----
-:Description: The title of the research product.
+:Description: The titles of a research product (multiple for multilinguism).
-:Type: String
+:Type: List
-:Use: Mandatory, possibly multiple (1..*)
+:Use: Mandatory (1)

 .. code-block:: json
    :linenos:

-    "title": "The computer science ontology: a large-scale taxonomy of research areas"
+    "title": ["The computer science ontology: a large-scale taxonomy of research areas"]

-Abstract
+Abstracts
 --------
-:Description: A description for the research product.
+:Description: The abstracts of a research product (multiple for multilinguism).
-:Type: String
+:Type: List
-:Use: Required, possibly multiple (0..*)
+:Use: Recommended (1)

 .. code-block:: json
    :linenos:

-    "abstract": "Ontologies of research areas are important tools for characterising, exploring, and analysing the research landscape..."
+    "abstracts": ["Ontologies of research areas are important tools for characterising, exploring, and analysing the research landscape..."]

 Dates